hpssjellis/pixy-spark-core-rover/README.md

 Sorry.
 I only just learnt how to make a proper Spark.io library file and I have not done that yet.

+May 5, 2015
+Having some trouble with the Pixy having false positives, makes my rover go racing down the street searching for the wrong color.
+Had a better look using PixyMon and found out the inperfections in the backpack I was using was allowing several false readings.
+Will have to get an object with a really consistent color.